 3 ] To accept members into the Nichiren Buddha Hokkeko Society of Vancouver Island.

-4 ] To be associated with the Head Temple of Nichiren Shu, in Japan and work in co- operation with the Nichiren Organization of North America
+4 ] To be associated with the Head Temple of Nichiren Shu, in Japan and work in co- operation with the Nichiren Organizations of North America

-Old Business: Reading of 2013 Annual Meeting, by Janet C.
+Old Business: Reading of 2014 Annual Meeting, read by: Janet Curley

-Administrators 12th Annual Report: 2014 – The Year of Progress
+Administrators 13th Annual Report: 2015 – The Year of Generosity

 Once again this year some members did personal walks for ALS, MS, and Cancer.
-During 2014 our Teacher, TMHenry did 9 Hospital visits, down from last years 28 visits.
-He also did 86 Home Visitations, 32 more than in 2013; offering Buddhist services, life skills coaching, helping the sick, assisting with Will preparations, assisting with family permanent residency Immigration, and making funeral arrangements as part of the Hospice work we offer.
-Henry was involved in four Suicides, two teenagers after the fact, helping the families cope and with two adults, that lead to counselling and continued life, with ongoing support.
-Once again the year was filled with lots of personal counselling with several people coming forward to ask for help and hospice work with three people.
+During 2015 our Teacher, TMHenry did 21 Hospital visits, he also did 24 Home Visitations; offering Buddhist services, life skills coaching, helping the sick, assisting with Will preparations.
+Once again the year was filled with personal counselling with several people coming forward seeking assistance with life’s difficulties.